s3midetnov/CurriculumVitae/README.md

 # Welcome to RenderCV!

-[RenderCV](https://github.com/sinaatalay/rendercv) is a LaTeX-based CV/resume framework.
-It allows you to create a high-quality CV or resume as a PDF file from a YAML file, with **full Markdown syntax support** and **complete control over the LaTeX code**.
+[RenderCV](https://rendercv.com) is a LaTeX-based CV/resume version-control and maintenance app.
+It allows you to create a high-quality CV or resume as a PDF file from a YAML file, with **Markdown syntax support** and **complete control over the LaTeX code**.

 The boilerplate content was inspired by [Gayle McDowell](https://github.com/dnl-blkv/mcdowell-cv).